Aliases for SYT1 Gene

 Previous HGNC Symbols for SYT1 Gene

 Previous GeneCards Identifiers for SYT1 Gene

 The synaptotagmins are integral membrane proteins of synaptic vesicles thought to serve as Ca(2+) sensors in the process of vesicular trafficking and exocytosis.
 Calcium binding to synaptotagmin-1 participates in triggering neurotransmitter release at the synapse (Fernandez-Chacon et al., 2001 [PubMed 11242035]).[supplied by OMIM, Jul 2010]

 GeneCards Summary for SYT1 Gene

 SYT1 (Synaptotagmin 1) is a Protein Coding gene.
 Diseases associated with SYT1 include Baker-Gordon Syndrome and Med13l Haploinsufficiency Syndrome.
-Among its related pathways are Vesicle-mediated transport and Neurotransmitter Release Cycle.
+Among its related pathways are Synaptic vesicle cycle and Neurotransmitter Release Cycle.
 Gene Ontology (GO) annotations related to this gene include calcium ion binding and transporter activity.
 An important paralog of this gene is SYT2.